A tale of adventurous travellers and travel adventures

 So how did these travel adventures on motorcycles come about?

 Lee and Paul both grew up in rural NZ.
 They met in Auckland while Paul was studying to be an engineer.
 Lee was only 20 when they were married and travelled to Australia by cruise ship, a big adventure at that time.
 They bought a combi and explored Australia, then Paul got an engineering job in Gladstone.
 For four years they lived in regional Queensland.
 This enabled them to save and in 1983 they embarked on their first round-the-world holiday.
 Their travel adventures at this time included the Trans-Siberian railway and driving across the USA.

 Back in New Zealand, with four children and a successful construction business, life was pretty busy by 1987.
 But the stock market crash that year was disastrous to their business.
 They emigrated to Australia and Paul worked predominantly in fly-in-fly-out jobs for years as they re-established themselves financially.

-Their love affair with motorcycles went back to their early days together when riding some sort of motorcycle was a common transport for university students in Auckland.
+Their love affair with motorcycles went back to their early days together, when riding some sort of motorcycle was a common transport for university students in Auckland.
 Over the years they both owned motorcycles and always enjoyed having travel adventures with friends.

-In 2013 Paul went to work in Malaysia and although he was working very long hours he got to know a group of keen motorcycle travelers.
+In 2013 Paul went to work in Malaysia and although he was working very long hours he got to know a group of keen motorcycle travellers.
 Their plan was to undertake a group ride through China to the UK.

-Lee and Paul loved the idea, bought new bikes, and made plans to travel.
+Lee and Paul loved the idea, bought new bikes and made plans to travel.
 But when the group changed plans and postponed their journey, the O’Connors decided to do the trip on their own.

 Adventurous travel requires a carefully planned itinerary and logistics